Jinjinov/Hardware.Info/README.md

 HardwareInfo(TimeSpan? timeoutInWMI = null)
 ```

-The construcotr accepts two settings for WMI:
+The construcotr accepts a setting for WMI:
 - `timeoutInWMI` sets the `Timeout` property of the `EnumerationOptions` in the `ManagementObjectSearcher` that executes each query.
 The default value is `EnumerationOptions.InfiniteTimeout`.
 There are one or more queries for each hardware component, so there are more than 16 queries executed on `RefreshAll()`.
 If a query reaches the timeout it will throw a `System.Management.ManagementException` exception where `ErrorCode` will be `System.Management.ManagementStatus.Timedout`.
 If you set the `timeoutInWMI` then use a `try-catch` block like this:

         IHardwareInfo hardwareInfo;